 FREQUENTLY ASKED QUESTIONS

-You’ll know your pie is done when it’s lightly golden brown around the edges on top and *almost* set through the middle.
+You’ll know your pie is done when it’s lightly golden brown around the edges and *almost* set through the middle.
 You can test it with a knife inserted into the center of the pie — it should come clean but a little moist.
 It’s OK if the pie is a LITTLE jiggly in the center.
 The pie will continue to bake as it cools.

 There are two reasons a sweet potato pie will crack.
 One reason is overbaking.
 It’s very important to turn off the oven when the pie is set on the sides and still SLIGHTLY jiggly in the center.
 The pie will continue to cook even after the oven is turned off.